MackHatcher/delegate-call-hack/README.md

-# Sample Hardhat Project
+# Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+Simply execute the Hardhat instructions below and observe the console output!

 Try running some of the following tasks: